 Before the Industrial and Democratic Revolutions (circa 1800 CE), human progress was measured on an evolutionary scale but after the Industrial Revolution, human progress has been measured on a revolutionary scale.
 For instance, before the Industrial Revolution, most humans rarely traveled beyond their local communities since mass transportation systems were unavailable.
 Those few people who did travel were constrained by how fast a boat or horse could travel or how far their legs could take them.
 Prior to the invention of mass transportation systems (for example, railroads, airplanes, and more importantly, the automobile), most people spent the entirety of their lives confined to the village or town in which they were born.

 In 1800 CE, the global average life expectancy was 29 years and the global child mortality rate was about 43%.
 In short, in 1800 CE, if one was lucky enough to survive to adulthood, one’s prospects for a better life were still grim.
-In 1800 CE, the global average literacy rate was about 10%, compared to about 86% today, and the global average GDP per capita was about 1,000 international-$ per year, compared to 15,000 international-$ per year in 2018 CE.
+In 1800 CE the global average GDP per capita was about 1,000 international-$ per year, compared to 15,000 international-$ per year in 2018 CE.
 In other words, within the last 200 years, the global average standard of living has improved approximately 15-fold.

 These statistics are global averages and they obscure the fact that certain segments of society during this time period, such as women, faced even more difficult circumstances than the average person because of discrimination, prejudice, sexism, and the like.
 Even though much progress has been made over the past two centuries, economic inequality by gender still exists around the world.

 Given these basic facts, one only needs to imagine the harshness of life for most people just a few hundred years ago.
 People in this time period lived in a world with very limited political or human rights, if any at all, and with little prospect for a better life.
-Most people in this time period lived with limited opportunity for social mobility, without medicine, without sanitation, without healthy food, and without education, among other limitations.
+Most people in this time period lived with limited opportunities for social mobility, without medicine, sanitation, healthy food, and education, among other limitations.

 With the Industrial and Democratic Revolutions societies began to change both economically and politically, in ways never before experienced by the human species.
 However, it was not until the latter part of the 19th century and the early part of the 20th century with the creation of the petroleum industry and subsequent refinement of mass-produced gasoline as well as the development of automobiles, airplanes, and mass transit, that the masses could, for the first time in human history, afford to travel freely over long distances.
 With these developments, the world shrank dramatically.